Your BMI is 33

 If you are seriously overweight, have tried dieting and exercise but you fail to lose weight, weight loss surgery is a viable option to consider.
 If your weight is impacting the quality of your life, bariatric surgery can help you regain control of your life and improve your health.

 If you try to stick to the daily caloric intake that corresponds to your height, you will be able to lose weight at a slow but steady pace, until you reach your desired weight.
 Dieting is not truly efficient on its own, but it can work wonders combined with regular physical activity.
 Once you lose all the weight you intend to get rid of, your daily caloric intake should be recalculated to serve the goal of maintaining your weight.
 Weight-loss surgical procedures can help you control your caloric intake.
 The weight loss surgery costs can vary from $7,000 to $23,000 based on the type of procedure you require.

 Lap Band Procedure For a BMI 33

-Although lap band procedure is recommended for BMI over 35, it can also be done for overweight patients whose BMI is between 25 and 30.
-The Lap Band is an adjustable gastric banding system, which is attached to the upper part of the stomach, drastically limiting stomach capacity.
-The weight loss surgery costs will range from $7,000 to $23.000.
+Although the lap band procedure is recommended for BMI over 35, it can also be done for overweight patients whose BMI is between 25 and 30.
+It is an adjustable gastric banding system, which is attached to the upper part of the stomach, limiting stomach capacity.
+It is a minimally invasive surgery that has helped many people achieve lasting and healthy weight loss.

-If your BMI is between 25 and 30, it means that you are overweight and are a possible candidate for the gastric sleeve procedure.
-Also called a sleeve gastrectomy, the surgery is performed using laparoscopy meaning that there will only be a few small incisions through which the doctor performs the procedure.
-Laparoscopic technique allows for quicker recovery and less patient discomfort, to name a few advantages.
+If your BMI is between 25-30, it means that you are overweight and are a possible candidate for the gastric sleeve.
+The surgery is performed using laparoscopy meaning that there will only be a few small incisions through which the doctor performs the procedure.
+The laparoscopic technique allows for quicker recovery and less discomfort.

 After the first experiences of discomfort created by change, once you start doing physical activity on a daily basis the benefits of an active life will quickly start to show: